Balooga/centos-vagrant-dev/README.md

 Restructured Text (RsT) however, the following packages will need to be configured.

-1. The following Atom packages are installed by default;
+1. The following Atom packages are installed by this Vagrant script;

     ```bash
     apm install language-plantuml